Cocos Island – Dive with Sharks in Costa Rica

 Cocos Tour Options

-In order to visit Cocos Island it is necessary to take a multi-day liveaboard style boat trip.
-This is due to the fact that it is located over 300 miles off of Costa Rica’s coast and the fact that nobody besides park rangers is allowed on the actual island (they are trying to keep all the buried treasure for themselves 😉 ).
+In order to visit Cocos Island it is necessary to take a multi-day liveaboard-style boat trip.
+This is due to the fact that it is located over 300 nautical miles off of Costa Rica’s coast and the fact that nobody besides park rangers are allowed on the actual island (they are trying to keep all the buried treasure for themselves 😉 ).

 The boat trip out to Cocos Island from the Puntarenas port takes between 36 to 48 hours.

 There are multiple tour options.
-Here are the four best options (in our opinion).
+Here are the best options.

 Amenities